Netherlands national football team: Decline and recovery: 2014–present

 The Netherlands qualified for UEFA Euro 2020, however following the qualification, Ronald Koeman resigned from the team to coach Barcelona, eventually to be succeeded by Frank de Boer.
 With the coronavirus pandemic postponing Euro 2020 to 2021, the Netherlands played their group matches at home at the Johan Cruyff Arena in Amsterdam, beating Ukraine 3–2, Austria 2–0 and North Macedonia 3–0.
 However, the tournament ended in disappointment for the Netherlands once more, as they were beaten 2–0 by the Czech Republic in their round of 16 tie in Budapest.
 Two days later, De Boer left his position.
 He was replaced by Louis van Gaal, who came out of retirement to return for a third spell in charge of the side.
 On 16 November 2021, the Netherlands qualified for the 2022 World Cup after beating Norway 2–0 and topping their qualification group on the final day.
 In the 2022 World Cup, the Netherlands topped their group with 7 points.
-They progressed to the quarter-finals where they eventually lost to Argentina on penalties.
+They progressed to the quarter-finals where they lost to eventual champions Argentina on penalties.
 The tournament was a farewell to manager Louis Van Gaal.
 He had come out of retirement, despite suffering from prostate cancer and promising his wife he was done with football.
 According to Dutch media, Van Gaal hid his health struggles from the Dutch team in the build up to the World Cup, even attending training with a catheter in.

-At UEFA Euro 2024, the Netherlands qualified from the group stage as one of the best third place teams after a win against Poland, a draw with France and a defeat to Austria.
+At Euro 2024, the Netherlands qualified from the group stage as one of the best third place teams after a win against Poland, a draw with France and a defeat to Austria.
 In the round of 16, the Netherlands won 3–0 against Romania.
 In the quarter-final, they faced Turkey who initially took the lead before Stefan de Vrij equalised for the Netherlands.
-The comeback was completed with an own goal by Mert Müldür meaning that the Netherlands qualified for the semi-finals for the first time since UEFA Euro 2004 and the 2014 FIFA World Cup.
+The comeback was completed with an own goal by Mert Müldür.
 In the semi-final, they were eliminated by England after a late goal.

+At the 2026 World Cup, the Netherlands topped their group with 7 points before being knocked out in the round of 32 on penalties by Morocco, the country's earliest World Cup exit.
+In the wake of their exit from the tournament, Ronald Koeman announced his resignation as manager one day after the loss.
+In August, the Netherlands hired Xavi as their new head coach, signing him to a four-year contract.
+He thus became the first foreign coach of the Netherlands since 1978.